+OUTSTANDING

 It is our pleasure to welcome you to St Nicolas and St Mary Church of England Primary School.
 We hope that this prospectus goes some way towards answering your questions about our school.
 Our strong Christian ethos and values underpin all activities in this school (see our values on the next page).
 We seek to encourage children's spiritual, moral, social and cultural development.
 Pupils are positively encouraged to value themselves, respect each other and so contribute towards the Christian ethos of our school.
 We welcome all families of faith and no faith and have inclusion at the heart of all we do.

-Each person who works here is valued and has a contribution to make to the life of the school.
+Each person who works and learns here is loved and valued and has a vital contribution to make to the life of the school.
 The partnership that we foster between parents, carers, Governors, the Church and the wider community is key.
 Everybody has their part to play in the nurture and education of our children.
-We are particularly keen to give parents the opportunity to give back to the school by offering their skills, expertise, time to improve the experiences for all our children.
+We are particularly keen to give parents the opportunity to give back to the school by offering their skills, expertise and time to improve the experiences for all our children.
 We offer a positive learning environment which supports each individual within a sound structure of expectation.
 We provide a broad and balanced curriculum, which is 'Inspirational, Innovative and Inclusive' and keeps the children at the heart of all we do.
-Opportunities are provided to enrich and extend the children's learning experiences as we promote creativity and enjoyment whilst aiming for excellence.

-The school has prides itself on offering a vast array of sporting opportunities for children of all ages.
-The enthusiasm of staff and children has resulted in the school entering and winning tournaments in a wide range of sports with our individual sportspeople and teams competing at local, county and national level.

-Standards at the school are very high and our SATs results are typically well above national averages.
+Opportunities are provided to enrich and extend the children's learning experiences as we promote creativity and enjoyment whilst having the courage to aim for excellence.
+The school prides itself on offering a vast array of extra-curricular opportunities including music, dance and art.
+We have established an extensive range of sporting opportunities for children of all ages.
+The enthusiasm of staff and children has resulted in the school entering and winning tournaments in a wide range of sports with our individual sports people and teams competing at local, county and national level.
+Standards at the school are very high and our End of Key Stage results are typically well above national averages.
 Children do very well at our school.
 The school was inspected by the Diocese (SIAMS) in December 2016 and graded the school as 'outstanding' overall, with an outstanding judgement in all four areas.
 Ofsted inspected the school in March 2017 and recognised that "the good quality of education in the school had been maintained and safeguarding continues to be effective."
 We are excited to be able to offer a wide range of opportunities to come and visit the school on one of our tours and presentations.
 The dates for these and a huge amount of other information can be found on our website www.stnicolasmary.w-sussex.sch.uk so do have a look to find out what we are up to!
 We look forward to meeting you in the near future.

-Andrew Lincoln David Etherton Hannah Wing Victoria Bishop

-Headteacher Deputy Headteacher Deputy Headteacher
+Andrew Lincoln David Etherton Hannah Wing Victoria Bishop Headteacher Executive Headteacher Deputy Headteacher Deputy Headteacher Hello!